timmcginley/Agile/Schedule/README.md

 Exercise
 * Skylab tour (Digital Lab and Start Up opportunities)
 * Designing in the future with Kristian Brink (present to the future)
+* Choose Planet A or Planet B future.
 * in class presentation of your futures

 ## Week 2 - Future Problems